vickydevo/commclassroom/CONTRIBUTING.md

+# Contributing Guidelines

+We would love to accept your contributions!
 To start contributing, follow the below guidelines:

 **1.** Fork [this](https://github.com/commclassroom/commclassroom) repository.